mattermost/mattermost-load-test-ng/docs/loadtest_config.md

 The number of teams the target Mattermost instance should have.
 These will be created during the `init` process.

+### NumChannels

+*int*

+The number of channels the target Mattermost instance should have.
+These will be created during the `init` process.

+### NumPosts

+*int*

+The number of posts the target Mattermost instance should have.
+These will be created during the `init` process.

+### NumReactions

+*int*

+The number of reactions the target Mattermost instance should have.
+These will be created during the `init` process.

+### NumAdmins

+*int*

+The number of admins the target Mattermost instance should have.
+These will be created during the `init` process.

 ## UsersConfiguration

 ### InitialActiveUsers